-Why we chose the Salomon S/Max 110: Customisable, progressive, classic
+Why we like the Salomon S/Max 110: Customisable, progressive, classic

 Last: 98 – 104 mm